di/talks/flpy_2017/astro-tf/talk.md

 ![fit](images/chart_1.png)

+^ here, i've removed pixesl with values close to black, or close to white

 ^ For pixels in the valid value-spectrum (0.25 < `v` < 0.90)

 ^ How many are within 2 standard deviations from an optimal value?